graphile/graphile-engine/packages/pg-sql2/README.md

 sql.query`select ${1}`;
 ```

 then an error will be thrown.
+Also accessible by the alias `sql.fragment`.

 ### `sql.identifier(ident, ...)`